-Shikhar is used by 1.2 million retail outlets allowing them to place orders directly with our distributors anytime.
-We have partnered with banking and financial institutions to unlock low-cost, no-hassle credit for our retailers.
-By providing convenience of ordering anytime, choice of assortment, and capital unlock for retailers, Shikhar promotes repeat-orders with assured, reliable, and quick service.
-This enables our distributors to win in the disruptive e-B2B environment.
-Leveraging Shikhar's reach in general trade, we are using intelligent models to analyse retailer order history and associated external trends to plan for customised retailer centric activations.
-Further, Shikhar complements our distributor sales representatives (DSR) ecosystem by unlocking time from routine order capturing activities and enabling them to focus more on market development and innovation agenda.
+Shikhar is used by 1.2 million retail outlets allowing Government's initiative Open Network them to place orders directly with our distributors anytime.
+We have partnered with banking and financial for Digital Commerce (ONDC) to institutions to unlock low-cost, no-hassle credit for democratise digital commerce. our retailers.
+By providing convenience of ordering anytime, choice of assortment, and capital unlock The pharma and beauty channels offer a strategic for retailers, Shikhar promotes repeat-orders with growth opportunity for operating in the more premium assured, reliable, and quick service.
+This enables our and specialised Health and Beauty segment.
+We plan distributors to win in the disruptive e-B2B environment. to invest in route-to-market and in-store execution Leveraging Shikhar's reach in general trade, we are interventions in these channels.
+We continue to engage using intelligent models to analyse retailer order with medical professionals and build advocacy for our history and associated external trends to plan for brands through Expert channel.
+The capabilities we customised retailer centric activations.
+Further, Shikhar are building in Expert channel will also be utilised to complements our distributor sales representatives drive synergies in our latest M&A actions in health and (DSR) ecosystem by unlocking time from routine order wellbeing space. capturing activities and enabling them to focus more on market development and innovation agenda.